SParb/SParb-CodeInstitute-Capstone-Project/README.md

 ### Python

+Python validation was checked using [Heroku's python linter](https://pep8ci.herokuapp.com/) to ensure the code adheres to PEP8 standards.
+There are no screenshots included, as there are too many Python files for this README, but every Python file did pass the test.

 ### JavaScript

-JavaScript validation was checked using [JSHint](https://jshint.com/)
+JavaScript validation was checked using [JSHint.](https://jshint.com/) The only warnings recieved were

 <details><summary>comments.js</summary>